Information We Know About John of Newton

 - The Records of the Town of Cambridge (Formerly Newtowne) Massachusetts 1630-1703.
 The Records of the Town Meetings, and of the Selectmen, Comprising all of the First Volume of Records, and being Volume II, of the Printed Records of the Town.
 Printed by Order of the City Council Under the Direction of the City Clerk Cambridge, 1901, University Press, John Wilson and Son, Cambridge, U.S.A.

-- Jackson, Francis, A History of the Early Settlement of Newton, county of Middlesex, From 1639 to 1800, with a Genealogical Register of its Inhabitants Prior to 1800.
+- Jackson, Francis, A History of the Early Settlement of Newton, county of Middlesex: From 1639 to 1800, with a Genealogical Register of its Inhabitants Prior to 1800.
+By Francis Jackson (of Boston) a Native of Newton.
 Boston: Printed by Stacy and Richardson, 1854, page 216.